Barred Rocks$16.00 – $20.00 Select options

 There is a $10 per order handling fee.
 Why?
 Because I have to catch the birds and get the order ready.

-Normal pickup hours are Saturday 10am – noon and Tuesday 10am – 5pm.
+Local pickup is by appointment only.
 Once you place your order, we can exchange emails to set the pickup time.
 All orders for local pickup must be placed online prior to scheduling a pickup.

 How accurate is your sexing of Easter Eggers?